 Bankruptcy allows you to start fresh.

-Mortgages are "full recourse loans", allowing lenders to recover the entire amount owed to them, therefore bankruptcy does not always stop forclosure.
+does not always stop forclosure.
 Declaring bankruptcy may allow an individual to keep their house.
 As soon as bankruptcy is filed, an automatic stay order is filled, which suspends foreclosure proceedings until the bankruptcy has been resolved in court.
 A likely outcome of bankruptcy is keeping certain real estate, including the home, as long as the individual follows the terms of the agreement.

 Keeping your home

-If you want to keep your home, Chapter 13 bankruptcy may be the best option, as it allows you to pay off at least part of the mortgage within 3-5 years.
+may be the best option, as it allows you to pay off at least part of the mortgage within 3-5 years.
 However, people must pass a means test to qualify for this.
-Chapter 7 bankruptcy cannot always prevent foreclosure, but it can limit the amount you pay back and has a less negative impact on a person’s credit score, and so is almost always preferable.
+Chapter 7 bankruptcy

 Automatic stay 90 days